tantodefi/speedrunLUKSO-challenges/README.md

-# 🚩 Challenge {challengeNum}: {challengeEmoji} {challengeTitle}
+# 🚩 Challenge #5: 🖼️ Grid Mini Dapp Challenge

 {challengeHeroImage}

-A {challengeDescription}.
+A in this challenge we're going to learn about how to make a LUKSO Grid Mini Dapp.
+The lukso grid is a new feature of Universal Profiles.
+It's technically a list of urls that is stored in the profiles metadata and sites like https://universaleverything.io/ open these urls in iframes and display them - with the added benefit of being able to pass additional web3 context betweeen the users (ie: the grid owner vs. the logged in UP user on universaleverything.io).
+This aditional context is given when we wrap our nextjs applicatio with an `UPProvider` component which we can get and initialize from the `up-provider` npm package https://www.npmjs.com/package/@lukso/up-provider

-🌟 The final deliverable is an app that {challengeDeliverable}.
+🌟 The final deliverable is an app that works with LUKSO Universla Profiles and uses the up-provider to make it a grid mini app.
+We encourage you building something completely new with the new additional contexts accounts available to the dapp.
+If your struggling for ideas, then you can convert one of the previous challenge examples into a grid mini dapp.
+Be creative and your own creatie spin to them and mayeb even take them to mainnet!
 Deploy your contracts to a testnet then build and upload your app to a public web server.
-Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!
+Submit the url on [SpeedRunLUKSO.com](https://speedrunlukso.com)!

-💬 Meet other builders working on this challenge and get help in the {challengeTelegramLink}
+💬 Meet other builders working on this challenge and get help in the {LuksoBuildersTelegramLink}

 ---